KTheXIII/embedded_system/Assembly/README.md

 #### Program

 To program the chip go to `Tools -> External Tools...` in Atmel Studio.
 This opens up a configuration window for **External Tools**.
-You need to add a new configuration and name it in the tile field.
+You need to add a new configuration and name it in the title field.
 This can be anything, but it's best to name it to the chip/board you're trying to program.

 Example: We're programming an Arduino Leonardo, the title will be Arduino Leonardo.